GaganBehrh/p5frontendpart/README.md

 * Signin page: This page helps the user to sign in
 * Signup page:Helps the user to create the new account and signup
 * AddRecipe Page:lets the suer to create or add new recipes
-* ViewRecipe Page: gives the overview of the the newly added and the existing recipes/posts
+* ShowRecipe Page: gives the overview of the the newly added and the existing recipes/posts
 * EditRecipePage:lets the user to edit the existing recipes
+* AddComment Page:lets the suer to create or add new comments
+* ShowComment Page: gives the overview of the the newly added and the existing comments
+* EditCommet:lets the user to edit the existing comments
+* ShowProfiles: YOu can view different recipes

 ### Deployment